gmc-code/PC-Python/docs/python_files/xml_files.rst

         </employee>
     </employees>

-| The code below changes "Peter" tp "Pete" and saves the change to the file employees2.xml
+| The code below changes "Peter" t0 "Pete" and saves the change to the file employees2.xml

 .. code-block::  python